Choose another writer in this calendar:

 medicine, housed them in an attic.

 Leskov served two years as a clerk in Orel criminal court and

 was transferred to Kiev as assistant clerk in the army recruiting

-of medicine.
-He read widely in the fields of philosophy and economics,
+bureau.
+During this period he read widely in the fields of philosophy and economics,

 studied Polish and Ukrainian, and joined the liberal-minded circles of

 the old city.
 In 1853 he married Olga Smirnova; they had one son and

 of the posts Leskov held for a long period was that of a

 Russian representative of the commercial company Scott and Wilkins,

 which sold agricultural equipment and transported estates from the